MrEluzium/Awesome/README.md

 # OX's Awesome
-A list of things I usually keep installed on my PC
+A list of things I usually keep installed on my PC.
+Made for my own convenience.

 # Content
 - [Drivers and runtime](#Drivers-and-runtime)